UBC-STAT/stat-201/docs/syllabus-page.md

 - Classes are on Tuesdays and Thursdays from 1:30 PM to 4:30 PM in ESB 1012.

+### Office Hours
+Times are in Pacific Time.

+- Jiayang: Tuesdays at 5 - 6 PM (Room: ESB1012)
+- Jintong: Thursdays at 6 - 7 PM (Zoom)
+- Marc: Fridays at noon (Zoom)

+#### Test Dates

+- Midterm 1: Jul 21, 2022 (in class)
+- Midterm 2: Aug 4, 2022 (in class)
+- Final Exam: To be scheduled by Classroom Services

 ### Software Platforms

 - Students will learn to perform their analysis using the [R programming language](https://cran.r-project.org/).